June 10, Reading 2 – Jonah 3, 4

 This is an active hard-won daily trust in God, a faith accompanied by good works.

-We see from this passage in Jonah that all the people of Nineveh patterned the same, casting away their sinful practices, and instead walking in obedience before the Lord.
+We see from this passage in Jonah that all the people of Ninevah did the same, casting away their sinful practices, walking instead in obedience before the Lord.

-Do we pray for a revival in the hearts of those around us such as what happened in Nineveh?
+Do we pray for a revival in the hearts of those around us, such as happened in Ninevah?

-Not the count of people so much as the true conversion seen in the outworking of obedience, the turning from darkness to light as eyes are opened.
+A true conversion seen in the outworking of obedience, the turning from darkness to light as blind eyes are opened to the truth.

-Do we ask God for help in believing in Him as Abraham did, as the people of Nineveh did? – That His word is true, that He is the one and only God.
+That we would believe in God as Abraham did, as the people of Ninevah did – That His word is true, TRUTH, that He is the ONE AND ONLY God.

 * Great God,

-And Lord, please help us to grow in our trust and belief in You, in what You say.
+Please help us grow in our trust and belief in You, in what You tell us in Your word.

 Amen.